StephenCarlson/MiniHawk-VTOL/README.md

 ## Components and Electronics:
  - qty:1 Flight Controller (3 Motor, 4 Servo Outputs)(Matek Systems F722-WING)
  - qty:3 ESCs (3s, 20A or better)(Spedix ES20 Lite)
- - qty:2 BE1806 2300KV BLCD Motors (or equivalent, must be no larger than OutsideDiameter=24mm, able to produce between 350g to 500g static thrust and pitch speed of ~20m/s with 5in prop)
+ - qty:2 DYS BE1806 2300KV BLDC Motors (or equivalent, must be no larger than OutsideDiameter=24mm, able to produce between 350g to 500g static thrust and pitch speed of ~20m/s with 5in prop)
- - qty:1 BE2206 2000KV (or equivalent, may be up to OutsideDiameter=30mm, between 700g to 1000g static thrust)
+ - qty:1 DYS BE2206 2000KV (or equivalent, may be up to OutsideDiameter=30mm, between 700g to 1000g static thrust)
  - qty:1 3s1300 Lipoly (better than 40C)
  - qty:2 HS-65HB Servos (Servo pockets designed for up to 26mm wide, 17.5mm from bottom of mounting tabs to bottom of servo, 32mm from top of output shaft to bottom of servo, 12mm thick.
 Should fit most "Sub-Micro" Servos)
  - qty:2 HS-65MG Servos (Same pocket dimensions as above, but these are going to be fantastically abused and must be really tough.
 Or just count on stripping your non-metal-gear servos a lot.)